Abdelrahman47-code/Natiq_AI/README.md

 # 🎙️ Natiq AI

-Natiq AI is an intelligent podcast & audio assistant powered by advanced **AI models**.
+Natiq AI is an intelligent video & audio assistant powered by advanced **AI models**.
-It helps you **analyze, transcribe, summarize, translate, and generate insights** from audio data, all within an interactive interface.
+It helps you **analyze, transcribe, summarize, translate, and generate insights** from video and audio data, all within an interactive interface.

 ---
 ---